kingzamzon/docs/docs/migration/overview.md

 :::caution

 The Lit development team will not be migrating the access control conditions that have been "stored" in the `jalapeno` and `serrano` networks but we will continue to maintain support for them for a finite period of time.
+Therefore, we will request users to migrate to `habanero` and `manzano` networks.

 :::

 If you wish to continue using these access control conditions for encryption or signing JWTs, please continue using the V2 SDK.
+But still we will recommend users to migrate to V3 SDK as it supports our new networks, `habanero` and `manzano`, which are not supported by V2 SDK.

 Alternatively, here are some general instructions for migrating to use the new encryption scheme: